Updated May 25, 2021

 I’m a good policy analyst and a great researcher.
 But I also love social media marketing and design.
 I disappear into writing a blog post or editing a video.
 These are my joys.

 One day, working at the government, my colleague needed a slide done for a presentation she was working on.
-We had some branded graphics she was trying to reproduce, and she didn’t have the time for comms to do it.
+We had some branded graphics she was trying to reproduce, and she didn’t have the time for the communications dept. (comms.) to do it.
 I offered to try, with the limited government computer programs and no access to Adobe Creative Suite (my favorite set of programs in the world).

 I opened up PowerPoint and made a fantastic graphic.